thinkshout/thinkshout/_case_studies/humane-society.md

   - section-title: Opening Up
     section-description: |
       All the while when we were working on the direction of the site and the user’s journey, the Humane Society was working on a rebrand.
 A transition from complex to clear, from similar to distinct, and from quiet to energized requires bold design.
-The new humanesociety.org delivers just that with a huge investment in content — video, personal narrative, vibrant personalities, and a sense of place everywhere The HSUS works (which is pretty much everywhere).
+The new humanesociety.org delivers just that with a huge investment in content — video, personal narrative, vibrant personalities, and a sense of place everywhere The HSUS works, which is pretty much everywhere.

   - section-image: "/assets/images/work/hsus/hsus_donatemobile.jpg"
     section-image-alt: "Donate Mobile"

   - section-title:
     section-description: |
-      Supporters were asking for richer content around The HSUS’s day-to-day work, and the results of that work.
-Many remarked on the latter, stating they often never heard the outcome of the animals or the campaigns to which they lent support.
+      Supporters were asking for richer content around The HSUS’s daily work, and the results of that work.
+Remarking on the latter, many stated they rarely heard the outcome of the animals’ situation or the campaigns to which they lent support.
 We found that there were so many stories happening that weren’t reaching the audiences that wanted to hear them.
-You had to dig to find those results, and they generally were disconnected from the issues they served.
+People had to dig to find those results, and they generally were disconnected from the issues they served.
 Or, as is the case with many legal battles and lobbying, the long-tail process meant results sometimes came months after the call to action was made.

       We embraced the fact that these are long, difficult fights, and they aren’t going to get solved overnight.
-But when progress is made on policies or the needle moves in favor of these big fights, it will be easier for you to know it and see it surfaced on the site.
+But when progress is made on policies or the needle moves in favor of these big fights, it will be easier for people to know it and see it surfaced on the site.

   - section-image: "/assets/images/work/hsus_howyoucanhelp.jpg"
     section-image-alt: "How you can help"

-  - section-title: Tools of Action
-    section-description: |
-      Developed strategic relationships throughout the site to connect people to immediate actions.
-For instance, in times of immediate need and crisis, like Hurricane Harvey, we developed tools for fundraising, storytelling, and collective action.

   - section-title: Truly Responsive
     section-description: |